 Still the royal residence of the Cambodian King, the Royal Palace is one of the most visited attractions in Phnom Penh.
 Though you are not allowed to access the living quarters of the King, there is enough to make your visit worthwhile.
 You can take a stroll with your children around the many delicately designed buildings while learning about the intriguing Khmer history and its magnificent architecture.
-Adjacent to The Royal Palace is Silver Pagoda whose floor is made up of 5329 silver tiles and which houses the Emerald Buddha.
+Adjacent to The Royal Palace is the Silver Pagoda whose floor is made up of 5329 silver tiles and which houses the Emerald Buddha.

 - Arrive early to beat the crowds.

-- Wear long shorts that cover your knees and T-shirts or blouses that cover your elbow, otherwise you will need to rent an appropriate covering to enter.
+- Wear long shorts that cover your knees and T-shirts or blouses that cover your elbow, otherwise, you will need to rent an appropriate covering to enter.